How to Make a Feel Better, Get Better, I Care About You Box

-If you would like to download the card to use, fill out the info below.
+If you would like to download the card to use, click the download below.

 You can also tuck a cozy blanket and super squishy soft socks or a digital thermometer into the box.

 As Maya Angelou says: “I’ve learned that people will forget what you said, people will forget what you did, but people will never forget how you made them feel”.